Persistent Homotopy Groups of Metric Spaces: Persistent Homotopy Groups

-With the above construction and Example \ref{ex:circle-VR-ppi_n}, we compute the persistent rational homotopy groups of the unit circle $\bbS^1$:
+\begin{remark} With the above construction and Example \ref{ex:circle-VR-ppi_n}, we can fully characterize the persistent rational homotopy groups of the unit circle $\bbS^1$:

-as well as the persistent rational homology groups of $\bbS^1$:
+\end{remark} On the other hand, we have the persistent rational homology groups of $\bbS^1$:

-The leftmost isomorphism in Equation (\ref{eq:prH of S1}) follows from the universal coefficient theorem for homology (cf. \cite[Theorem 3A.3]{Hatcher01(AT)}).
-In addition, it can be directly checked that Note that in the case of $n=4k-1$, because persistent modules $\ppi_{n}^{\VR}\lbracket\bbS^1\rbracket\otimes_{\Z} \Q$ and $\pH_{n}^{\VR}\lbracket\bbS^1;\Q\rbracket$ contain different types of indecomposables, they are not isomorphic to each other.
+The leftmost isomorphism in Eq. (\ref{eq:prH of S1}) follows from the universal coefficient theorem for homology (cf. Theorem 3A.3 of \cite{Hatcher01(AT)}).
+In addition, it can be directly checked that Note that in the case of $n=4k-1$, because the persistence modules $\ppi_{n}^{\VR}\left(\bbS^1\right)\otimes_{\Z} \Q$ and $\pH_{n}^{\VR}\left(\bbS^1;\Q\right)$ contain different types of indecomposables, they are not isomorphic to each other.